January 15, 1980

 Seminar Introduction

-Deleuze then returns to the history of philosophy with five sessions on Leibniz and then concludes the academic year, at his students’ request, with two final sessions of reflections on Anti-Oedipus.
+Deleuze then returns to the history of philosophy with five sessions on Leibniz, after which he concludes the academic year, at his students’ request, with two final sessions of reflections on Anti-Oedipus.

 English Translation